Cosmetology A.A.S.

 The Mountain Tech Spa, an on-campus spa facility, provides practical experience for Cosmetology students under the direction of College faculty.

-The Cosmetology program is approved by the:
+The Cosmetology program is approved by:

 North Carolina Board of Cosmetic Art Examiners